KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-SendNotificationButton by ralberth](https://github.com/ralberth/MMM-SendNotificationButton)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-SendNotificationButton.js`: Replace it with `MagicMirror²`.

 ## [MMM-Seneye by Si-Hill](https://github.com/Si-Hill/MMM-Seneye)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-Seneye.js`: Replace it with `MagicMirror²`.
 3. Typo: Found '<sub>2</sub>' in file `MMM-Seneye.js`: Replace it with `²`.`.
 4. Recommendation: Found 'XMLHttpRequest' in file `MMM-Seneye.js`: Replace it with built-in fetch.

 ## [MMM-SensorGateway by mattileh](https://github.com/mattileh/MMM-SensorGateway)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-SensorGateway.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-Serial-Notifications by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-Serial-Notifications)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `MMM-Serial-Notifications.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `APDS-9960-And-HC-SR04-Example.ino`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `APDS-9960-Example.ino`: Replace it with `MagicMirror²`.